Flooded roads, sewage in our waters

 Fixing our stormwater and wastewater systems

-Comments and findings in the American Society of Civil Engineers-Michigan Chapter “2009 Michigan Infrastructure Report Card” shed light on the state’s stormwater and wastewater infrastructure needs.
+Comments and findings in the American Society of Civil Engineers-Michigan Chapter “2018 Report Card for Michigan’s Infrastructure” shed light on the state’s stormwater and wastewater infrastructure needs.